Apply for a CVP Loan

 • Social Benefit: The extent to which the project improves availability of affordable and accessible housing, provides or expands an otherwise missing or limited resource in the community, and/or creates permanent quality jobs and/or equity/ownership opportunities for members of BIPOC, disabled, veteran, unhoused, returning citizen, LGBTQ, and immigrant communities, while prioritizing impact on people and environment alongside financial profits.

-• Equitable Local Investment: The extent to which the project targets BIPOC-majority neighborhoods to address systemic disinvestment or targets neighborhoods with high levels of BIPOC displacement to address the racist impacts of gentrification.
+• Equitable Local Investment: The extent to which the project targets BIPOC-majority neighborhoods to address systemic disinvestment or targets neighborhoods with high levels of low-income displacement to address harmful impacts of gentrification.

-• Project Viability: The extent to which the project demonstrates strong organizational financial standing and a realistic plan for financing and completing the project
+• Project Viability: The extent to which the project demonstrates strong organizational financial standing, a team that possesses the knowledge and skills to complete the project, and a realistic plan for financing and completing the project.

 • Viable Repayment Source: The extent to which the project demonstrates a likely and acceptable source of repayment including, but are not limited to, public allocated capital, private grants, capital/investment campaign, program/earned revenue, private loan, or reserves.